 Project pipeline of 130 MW – The Dutch mainly focus on contracts between power producers and electricity consumers.

 Euskirchen – After a successful entrance into the British solar market in 2014, the North Rhine-Westphalian project developer F&S solar now also conquers the European mainland abroad from Germany and proceeds its internationalization.
-After an indepth analysis of the Dutch solar market the F&S Solar Holding BV with registered office in Maastricht was founded.

 “With a small, but strong local Team we have the possibility, to react very quickly on national circumstances and demands” says CEO Georg Schmiedel.
 Customer Service, project development and financial arrangements are dealt with through an experienced Dutch team.
 From the company’s headquarters in Euskirchen specialists will install the PV plant and take care of the maintenance.